 During the Yom Kippur War in 1973, one of Israel’s largest tank battles took place at the foot of Mt.
 Bental.
 The fierce battle earned the area below Mount Bental the name Valley of Tears.
 In 1974 a demilitarized zone was established between Syria and Israel and monitored by the UN.
 Mt Bental and the Golan Heights remain under Israeli authority.

 From the top of Mt.
-Bental there are magnificent views in all directions – north to Mount Hermon (Israel’s highest peak) and beyond that Lebanon; south to Mt.
-Avital; west to the heartland of the Galilee and east to Syria.
+Bental, there are magnificent views in all directions – north to Mount Hermon (Israel’s highest peak) and beyond that Lebanon; south to Mount Avital; west to the heartland of the Galilee, and east to Syria.
 From the peak of Mt.
-Bental you can really gain an appreciation for the strategic importance of the Golan Heights by observing the proximity of Syria.
+Bental, you can really gain an appreciation for the strategic importance of the Golan Heights by observing the proximity of Syria.